Approximately 1,000 people from different countries around the world gathered at the Global Neuropsychology Congress.

 Networking

-We also want to send a special thank you to Fernando Barbosa and Artemisa Rocha Dores, of SPNPsy; Andreia Geraldo, PhD student in the PhD Program in Psychology, Neuropsychophysiology Laboratory of FPCEUP; and Ariel Cuadro, president of SLAN, for their time and attention to us.
+We also want to send a special thank you to Fernando Barbosa and Artemisa Rocha Dores, from SPNPsy; Andreia Geraldo, PhD student in the PhD Program in Psychology, Neuropsychophysiology Laboratory of FPCEUP; and Ariel Cuadro, president of SLAN, for their time and attention to us.

 “This article has been translated.
 Link to the original article in Spanish:”